 Gurnee real estate is some of the most expensive in Illinois, although Gurnee house values don't compare to the most expensive real estate in the U.S.

-Gurnee is a decidedly white-collar village, with fully 88.56% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Gurnee is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Gurnee who work in sales jobs (13.43%), office and administrative support (13.36%), and management occupations (12.27%).
+Gurnee is a decidedly white-collar village, with fully 87.88% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Gurnee is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Gurnee who work in management occupations (14.39%), office and administrative support (13.36%), and sales jobs (11.11%).

 Also of interest is that Gurnee has more people living here who work in computers and math than 95% of the places in the US.

-Gurnee is a very ethnically-diverse village.
+Gurnee is an extremely ethnically-diverse village.
 The people who call Gurnee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gurnee residents report their race to be White, followed by Asian.
 Gurnee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.14% of the village’s residents.
-Important ancestries of people in Gurnee include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 13.37% of the village’s residents.
+Important ancestries of people in Gurnee include German, Irish, English, Polish, and Italian.

 The most common language spoken in Gurnee is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.